-CUN offers its Nursing Programs on the Caribbean island of Curacao and is licensed to offer Bachelor of Science in Nursing programs.
-CUN’s programs are based on European and US/Canadian accreditation standards.
-Our degrees are valid throughout the world, so there is nothing stopping you from becoming a Registered Nurse (RN) in Europe, the US, Canada, Latin America, the Caribbean, Asia or Africa!
+CUN offers its Nursing Program on the Caribbean island of Curacao and we are in the process of being licensed by the Curacao government, to offer our Bachelor of Science in Nursing program.
+CUN’s program will be based on European and US/Canadian accreditation standards.

-CUN’s affiliates are all fully recognized by official professional organizations and government bodies, in the country, state, province or region, where a particular affiliate is seated.
+We are in the process of building an international network of affiliates that are fully recognized by official professional organizations and government bodies, in the country, state, province or region, where a particular affiliate is seated.

 Below you will find some exciting career-options.
-We do want to stress, however, that we full-heartedly promote the efforts of non-US, non-Canadian and non-European students to play a significant role in enhancing healthcare in their native communities!
+We do want to stress, however, that we full-heartedly promote the efforts of students to play a significant role in enhancing healthcare in their native communities!

 Being a Nurse is not just another job!
 Being a Nurse is a rewarding and fulfilling calling!
 As a Nurse, helping those in need is your agenda, as an independently working professional and side-by-side healthcare colleagues.
 You may even specialize in acute care areas such as surgery, critical care, pediatrics, geriatrics or labor and delivery.
 Professional Nurse opportunities exist in global health, public health, hospitals, managed care organizations, schools and other healthcare facilities.
 You may even consider becoming a Travel Nurse, helping out wherever you can, whenever you can.
 Since Nurses are in high demand worldwide, you won’t have any trouble finding your way in this great profession.